-PEARCE CREEK DREDGED MATERIAL CONTAINMENT FACILITY EXTERIOR MONITORING PROGRAM SPRING 2016 BASELINE SAMPLING RESULTS
+PEARCE CREEK DREDGED MATERIAL CONTAINMENT FACILITY EXTERIOR MONITORING PROGRAM FALL 2018 POST-PLACEMENT RESULTS

 The Pearce Creek Dredged Material Containment Facility (DMCF) is located on Maryland's Eastern Shore in the northern portion of the Chesapeake Bay, just east of the Elk River (Figure 1).
 The Pearce Creek DMCF was constructed in the mid-1930s for placement of dredged material from the southern approach channels to the Chesapeake and Delaware Canal.
-The DMCF is owned by U.S. Army Corps of Engineers Philadelphia District and was operational until 1993.
+The DMCF is owned by the U.S. Army Corps of Engineers Philadelphia District and was operational until 1993.

-Existing placement sites for dredged material from the Chesapeake Bay are limited; therefore, there is a long-term dredged material placement capacity shortfall resulting in a need to study, select, and implement new options capable of accepting sediment removed annually from the shipping channels serving the Port of Baltimore.
-Reactivation of the Pearce Creek DMCF to accept placement of dredged material is one component of the Corps' Dredged Material Management Plan (DMMP) for the Chesapeake Bay Federal Navigation Channels.
-Reactivation was approved by Maryland Department of the Environment (MDE), pending the completion of site improvements.
-Rehabilitation and repair of the existing Pearce Creek DMCF, including the installation of a geotextile liner, is ongoing and will be completed before the site accepts additional dredged material.
+Existing placement sites for dredged material from the Chesapeake Bay are limited, resulting in a need to study, select, and implement new options for accepting sediment removed annually from the shipping channels serving the Port of Baltimore.
+Using the Pearce Creek DMCF to accept dredged material is one component of the Maryland Department of Transportation Maryland Port Administration's (MDOT MPA) Dredged Material Management Plan (DMMP) for the Chesapeake Bay Federal Navigation Channels.
+Reactivation of the site was approved by the Maryland Department of the Environment (MDE), pending the completion of site improvements.
+Rehabilitation and repair of the existing Pearce Creek DMCF, including the installation of a geotextile liner, was completed in 2017 and dredged material placement occurred in the 2017/2018 dredging cycle.

-The Maryland Department of Transportation's Port Administration (MPA) is conducting the Pearce Creek DMCF Exterior Monitoring Program in an effort to establish baseline aquatic environmental conditions around the DMCF.
+MDOT MPA is conducting the Pearce Creek DMCF Exterior Monitoring Program to monitor environmental conditions around the DMCF to ensure that the environmental conditions surrounding the DMCF remain unaffected by water discharges from the facility.
 The Pearce Creek DMCF Exterior Monitoring Program consists of collecting sediment quality, surface water quality, benthic community, and benthic bioassay samples from the Pearce Creek Lake and the Elk River.
-Baseline information will be used to identify if there are any trends or changes in the aquatic environment in the vicinity of the Pearce Creek DMCF as a result of facility operations (i.e., "in-flow" or placement of dredged material; and permitted discharge of excess surface water through the spillways).
-Water discharges from the DMCF are only conducted in accordance with the permit, known as a Water Quality Certification, issued by MDE in December 2014.
+Baseline information will be used to identify if there are any trends or changes in the aquatic environment in the vicinity of the Pearce Creek DMCF as a result of facility operations (i.e., "in-flow" or placement of dredged material and permitted discharge of excess surface water through the spillway).
+Water discharges from the DMCF are only conducted in accordance with the permit, known as a Water Quality Certification.